TrevorEdwards/gcp-workshop-hackathon-edition/README.md

-# Google Cloud Platform Workshop
+# Google Cloud Platform Workshop - Hackathon Edition

-This repository contains workshops as part of a presentation on Google Cloud Platform.
+This repository contains workshops as part of a hackathon presentation on Google Cloud Platform.
 Use this README to follow along with the workshops.
-Sections will be added as we progress through the workshop.

 ## WORKSHOP: Setting up a project

 ### Description

-In this workshop, you will create a Google Cloud Platform project.
+In this workshop, you will setup a billing account and create a Google Cloud Platform project.
 A project organizes all your Google Cloud Platform resources.

 ### Set up Billing

 1. Navigate to [Cloud Console](https://console.cloud.google.com).
-1. Sign in with a personal or @cornell.edu account.
+1. Sign in with a personal or @\*.edu account (if it is Google-supported).
 1. If you already have an active Google Cloud Platform trial or credit, skip ahead to the "Environment" section.
-1. If you have not activated a free trial, you should see the following image:
+1. If you have not activated a free trial, you should see an image similar to the following:
     ![Free
     Trial](./doc/images/free-trial.png)
     If you would like, you can sign up for this free trial.
 Doing this will require a credit card for identification purposes.
-1. If you cannot or do not wish to activate the free trial, ask a Googler for a credit key and redeem it [here](https://console.cloud.google.com/education). _Make sure you are applying it to your @cornell.edu account!_
+1. If you cannot or do not wish to activate the free trial, ask a Googler for a credit key and redeem it [here](https://console.cloud.google.com/education).
 1. If you have a partner, add them to your coupon's billing account as a Billing Account Administrator (Top-left menu -> Billing -> Add Members/Select a role -> Add).
 This will allow them to continue to the Environment section in their own console with their own project.

 ### Environment

-You can choose to run this either in Cloud Shell __(recommended)__ or on your own machine.
+You can choose to run this either in Cloud Shell __(strongly recommended)__ or on your own machine.
 If you choose to run on your own machine, follow the additional instructions under "Using your own machine".

 Navigate to Cloud Shell by clicking on the following button (outlined in red) in the Cloud Console: